wfkhrrzi/UiTM-ORM-Dashboard/README-full.md

 # UiTM Online Reputation using Sentiment Analysis and Topic Modelling

+Here's the [link](https://uitm-orm.herokuapp.com) to review the sample dashboard, deployed in Heroku: https://uitm-orm.herokuapp.com

+A user login is required to access the dashboard.
+A sample login credential is as follows:

+        Username: test
+        Password: test

-This file contains a complete guideline for installing the dashboard and machine learning (ML) models for the project on a Windows-based machine.
+Below entails a complete guideline for installing the dashboard and machine learning (ML) models for the project on a Windows-based machine.

 ## Dashboard Installation & Build